Welcome to today's edition of the Rush 24-7 podcast.

 All he hears is a bunch of socialist left-wing dogma.

-Are they realizing who Obama is?
+Are they realizing who Obama is, or are they not?

-Is the outrage temporary?
+But is the outrage temporary?

-Is it temporary and personal and therefore forgettable once it's been dealt with?
+Is it temporary and personal, and therefore forgettable once it's been dealt with?

 Or is it systemic?